Jordan Creek Town Center

 Jordan Creek Town Center is a shopping mall in the city of West Des Moines, Iowa.
 It is the largest shopping complex in the state of Iowa with a total gross leasable area of 1340000 sqft.
 It is also the fourth largest shopping complex in the Midwest, and the 24th largest shopping complex in the United States.
 The center is named after Jordan Creek, a tributary of the Raccoon River that was named after James Cunningham Jordan, the first person to settle in what is now West Des Moines.
-The mall's anchor stores are Century Theatres, Dillard's, Von Maur, and Scheels All Sports.
+The mall's anchor stores are Century Theatres, Dillard's, Von Maur, and Scheels All Sports and includes the only Apple Store in Iowa.

 History

 Proposal 1995 - 2004

 Around 1995, the family of local businessman Art Wittern proposed the "Village at Oakbrook" to the city of West Des Moines on the 200 acre site that the Witterns owned at 74th Street (later renamed Jordan Creek Parkway) and E.P.
 True Parkway.
 The village would have contained a mixture of commercial, residential, and office development that was intended to attract upscale retailers similar to those at Country Club Plaza in Kansas City.
 In 1999, following the success of Coral Ridge Mall in eastern Iowa, General Growth Properties chose the Wittern site for its proposed "town center" concept.

 General Growth unveiled plans for Jordan Creek Town Center in May 2000.
 Two of the Des Moines metropolitan area's existing malls, Merle Hay Mall and Valley West Mall, promptly sued the city of West Des Moines, claiming that it was illegal to use public money from tax increment financing to make improvements around the mall.
 The Iowa Supreme Court dismissed the lawsuit on February 27, 2002, allowing construction of the $200 million complex to begin later that year.